lorint/brick/v1.0/README.md

 represents the full variety of models that should end up getting the `has_many` side of this polymorphic association.

-A few other gems are auto-recognised in order to support data types such as [pg_ltree](https://github.com/sjke/pg_ltree) for hierarchical data sets in Postgres, [RGeo](https://github.com/rgeo/rgeo) for spatial and geolocation data types, [oracle_enhanced adapter](https://github.com/rsim/oracle-enhanced) for
+A few other gems are auto-recognised in order to support data types, such as [pg_ltree](https://github.com/sjke/pg_ltree) for hierarchical data sets in Postgres, [RGeo](https://github.com/rgeo/rgeo) for spatial and geolocation data types, [oracle_enhanced adapter](https://github.com/rsim/oracle-enhanced) for